Olympics: Germany win gold in 3x3 basketball – DW – 08/06/2024

 Olympics: Germany win gold in 3x3 basketballAugust 6, 2024

-There were just minutes left of Monday evening, and seconds left of the final, when Sonja Greinacher sunk the basket that secured Germany an historic gold in the women‘s 3x3 basketball.
+There were just minutes left of Monday evening, and seconds left of the final, when Sonja Greinacher sunk the basket that secured Germany a historic gold in the women‘s 3x3 basketball.

-It is the country‘s first ever medal in basketball and the team‘s debut in this event, which made its own debut at the previous Olympics.
+It is the country's first-ever medal in basketball and the team's debut in this event, which made its own debut at the previous Summer Olympics in Tokyo.

-After taking an early lead, Germany fell 10-6 behind before Greinacher‘s late intervention sealed a 17-16 win over Spain.
-"I'm overwhelmed, I haven't even realized it yet, it will take a few more weeks," said Greinacher
+After taking an early lead, Germany fell behind 10-6 before Greinacher's late intervention sealed a 17-16 win over Spain.
+"I'm overwhelmed, I haven't even realized it yet, it will take a few more weeks," said Greinacher after the match.

 She was joined in the squad by Svenja Brunckhorst, Elisa Mevius and Marie Reichert.